atenearesearchgroup/QCBalgorithm/README.md

 graph.traversal().V().has("rate", P.gt(0))
 .in("answers").groupCount().unfold().where(__.select(values).is(P.eq(1))).select(keys).dedup().toList();
 ```
 * Q6.
-FunniestCaptionUnbiased: same as FunniestCaption, obtaining the highest scored caption taking into account all questions generated by a random algorithm only.
+FunniestCaptionU: same as FunniestCaption, obtaining the highest scored caption taking into account all questions generated by a random algorithm only.
 In this way, the result of this query is unbiased.

 Gremlin query can be viewed following: